 During the day the stainless steel stars glisten in the sun providing a place for students to gather.
 At night, intense point-source LED lighting casts intricate shadows around a much larger space than the sculptures themselves occupy.
 The 2D patterns glow making the imagery come alive with changing colors.
 We hope students will take inspiration from this idea of projection when they see the sculptures create large swaths of intensely patterned light around them.

-stainless steel, visitor controlled LED lighting
+stainless steel, LED lighting, touch sensor